 In Latin America in 2018, an estimated $1.7 trillion dollars annually were spent in cash in brick-and-mortar retail, representing 81% of all retail spend.
 This is compared to 25% in the US and 18% in China.
 The World Cash Report 2018, published by G4S Cash Solutions and the Payments Advisory Group, reports that in Latin America, the average number of card transactions per capita per annum is well below three times that of the global average (see Figure 2 below).
-And even among e-commerce shoppers in Latin America — a more sophisticated consumer segment than the population overall — cash remains the preferred payment method for everyday shopping among Mexicans, Colombians and Argentineans.
+And even among e-commerce shoppers — a more sophisticated consumer segment than the population overall — cash remains the preferred payment method for everyday shopping among Mexicans, Colombians and Argentineans.
 As the data loudly declare, when it comes to payments, cash usage remains deeply-rooted in Latin America despite the financial inclusion efforts of governments, banks, card networks and fintech companies.

 Why is this so?
 Latin America’s low credit card penetration is common knowledge in the industry, but is it also known how little progress has been made?
 The World Bank Financial Inclusion Index reveals that between 2011 and 2017 credit card penetration increased on average only by 1 percent in Latin America’s top seven markets and experienced negative growth in Brazil and Mexico (see Figure 3).
 Put another way, credit card penetration has actually declined in the region’s two largest markets.

 Debit tells a different story.
 In the chart below, we see impressive jumps in debit card penetration in Brazil, Argentina, Chile, and Peru, achieving an average net gain of 13 percentage points.
 Interesting, however, is that less than 1 percentage point was gained between 2014 and 2017.
 In other words, debit card penetration growth in Latin America has stagnated in recent years.